-International water cooperation
+International water policy and cooperation

 Water is critical for both sustainable development and security, and Finnish water expertise is at a high level.
 Therefore, water plays an essential role in the implementation of development policy and trade policy at the Ministry for Foreign Affairs, including in the conduct of foreign and security policy in general.

 Finland’s International Water Strategy (the Finnish Water Way) aims to ensure responsible and fair water security globally.
 The strategy, which extends to 2030, emphasises sustainable management of water resources.

 - Action Plan for the Finnish Water Way – International Water Strategy of Finland 2023 (Opens New Window)